TheBrain0110/worm_scraper/README.md

-#Worm Web Serial Scraper for Kindle
+#Wildbow Web Serial Scraper for Kindle

-I couldn't find a good ebook/kindle version of worm, the fantastic web serial by wildbow (John McCrae), so I decided to make one.
-You can now enjoy worm without all of the eye strain!
-Until wildbow gets this thing published, this is the next best option.
+I couldn't find a good ebook/kindle version of worm, the fantastic web serial by wildbow (John McCrae), and subsequent works, so I decided to make one.
+You can now enjoy worm, pact, and twig without all of the eye strain!
+Until wildbow gets these things published, this is the next best option.

 [Please support the author!](https://parahumans.wordpress.com/support/)